 Skip to main content

-Iris scans .js, .jsx, .ts, and .tsx files with a single TS/JS parser.
-All four extensions are treated as the same language family and share the same rule set.TypeScript / JavaScript-specific features:
+Iris Code scans .js, .jsx, .mjs, .cjs, .ts, and .tsx files with a single TS/JS parser.
+All six extensions are treated as the same language family and share the same rule set.TypeScript / JavaScript-specific features:

 • Unused import detection - named, default, and namespace bindings that are imported but never referenced in the file are flagged as unused imports.
 This detection is TS/JS only - Go and Python handle unused imports at the compiler or runtime level.